 - Make the cutting early in the morning when the plant is fresh.

-- You can take multiple cuttings from a single Snapdragon plant but do not end up overdoing it.
+- You can take multiple cuttings from a single Snapdragon plant but do not overdo it.
 Otherwise, the parent plant may die.

 You can also soak the cutting for at least 24 hours before planting them.